FriedrichAlvarez/WIE-are-Makers-RobotCars/Lesson 2 Ultrasonic Sensor.md

 <img width="500" height="268" alt="image" src="https://github.com/user-attachments/assets/e8c86b76-aa77-4b8f-9b4b-add5b7c4ceb9" />

-You can think of it just like a bat's echolocation.
+You can think of it just like a **bat's echolocation**.
 An ultrasonic sensor is like a bat that shouts and listens for the echo to figure out how far away things are.

 ###  Time and Distance Formulas